-If you’re looking at applying for short-term, high cost credit (such as payday loans or personal loans), then it’s important to be aware who regulates the industry.
-That way, if something goes wrong during your application, you’ll be aware who to appeal to.
+If you are looking at applying for short-term, high-cost credit (such as payday loans or personal loans), then it’s important to be aware who regulates the industry.
+That way, if something goes wrong during your application, you will be aware who to appeal to.

 This has been part of a large-scale enquiry into short-term credit in order to make sure that the industry is running in a way that does not take advantage of customers.
 Up until now, there weren’t that many restrictions with regards to how companies could run and some took a less fair-to-customers approach.
 The FCA will be taking a firmer grip on the reigns and have already made a series of major changes.

 Who are the FCA?

 The FCA was one of the organisations that were created as a result of the split of its predecessor, the Financial Services Authority (FSA).
 The FSA, which was established in the 1980s, was in charge of regulating all financial services, including banking, investments, stock exchanges, mortgage regulations and the majority of forms of credit.

 Following the financial crisis in 2008, the FSA was split into a number of companies.
 This included the Prudential Regulation Authority, which took over the regulation of banks and major credit firms on a major level (and with regards to how they deal with each other, along with how their actions may affect the economy), the Money Advice Service, which took over the information and advisory aspect for consumers, and the FCA.

 So the FCA has taken the same level of authority that the FSA previously had, but concentrates on finances aimed towards consumers.
 This includes personal loans, credit cards and insurance as well as bank accounts.
 It combines aspects of what the FSA used to do with aspects of what the OFT used to deal with.
 As a result of this, it takes a different approach and has more powers than the OFT did.